openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

    ``"test_lti_id:b289378-f88d-2929-ctools.umich.edu:secret"``

-   For more information about creating your key, see :ref:`LTI Information`.
+   For more information about creating your key, see :ref:`Setting up a LTI 1.1 component`.

 #.
 If you use more than one LTI provider in your course, separate each LTI
    passport string with commas.
 Make sure to surround each entry with quotation